Energea

 Risk Summary

-Management fees (1-2% on distributions) plus carried interest (20-30% above hurdles) can materially reduce net returns.
-Even moderate outperformance can trigger carry, shifting upside to the sponsor.
+Management fees (~2% on invested capital) plus carried interest (20% above hurdle rates of 6-8%) can materially reduce net returns.
+Even moderate outperformance triggers carry, shifting upside to the sponsor.
+Additional cost layers (origination up to 5%, marketing reimbursement up to 5%) disclosed in offering circulars.

 Why It Matters